Orange Belt Trail Logo

 About the project

 Pasco County is conducting a Project Development & Environment (PD&E) Study and Trail Segmentation Plan for the Orange Belt Trail (OBT).
-The OBT is a proposed regional multiuse trail spanning approximately 37 miles through Pasco County.
+The OBT is a proposed regional multiuse trail through Pasco County.
 The OBT will provide regional connectivity and enhance the existing and planned regional trail network by providing key connections to the Coast-to-Coast Trail, Starkey Trail, Suncoast Trail, and Withlacoochee Trail.
 In addition, the OBT will link communities such as Trinity, Odessa, Land O’Lakes, Wesley Chapel, and Dade City to help fuel economic transformation along the trail corridor.
 The trail is proposed to be a 12- to 14-foot-wide paved multi-use trail that will generally follow the path of the Orange Belt Railway.
 The OBT is envisioned to be off the roadway, where feasible, and follow natural features to the greatest extent possible.
 It will be open to pedestrian and bicycle traffic, and may even include equestrian accommodations in certain areas.

 Orange Belt Railroad San Antonio, Florida